The Big Watch

 - make connections with fellow students and lecturers.

 - get an early introduction to our University’s inclusive values

 - start your academic year with 15 credits already awarded (details below)

 - take part in a range of fun and exciting activities from October inclusive of our Black History 365 events.

-- Online multiple-choice test w/c 26 October.
-It is a short topical user-friendly assessment task giving you the opportunity to earn credits straight away.
-The test questions are designed to explore the University and its inclusive values.
-The final date to complete the test will be 4 December.
-More information can be accessed on Weblearn where the test will be housed.
-(Link coming 28 September))
+- Online multiple-choice test: a short topical user-friendly assessment task which gave students the opportunity to earn credits straight away.
+The test questions were designed to explore the University and its inclusive values.

-- The Big Watch Panel Event on Wednesday 7 October, 5–6pm.
-We’ve arranged a dynamic panel discussion for staff and students to come together and discuss the film and current issues of workplace representation and anti-Black racism.
-You’ll need to register for the event, and if you can’t make it a recording will be available on Weblearn after the 7 October.
+- The Big Watch Panel Event: a dynamic panel discussion for staff and students to come together and discuss the film and current issues of workplace representation and anti-Black racism.